SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in the Inventory API -- change of the return code for the deletion of managed objects

-As of release 10.19+, when delete of managed object and its dependencies doesn't finish right away, the platform will return 202 (Accepted) http status code instead of 204 (No content).
+As of release 10.19+, if the deletion of a managed object and its dependencies doesn´t finish immediately, the platform will return a 202 (Accepted) HTTP status code instead of 204 (No content).
-A return code will be still 204 if the control can be returned immediately.
+The return code will still be 204 if the control can be returned immediately.
-The change is required to make API consistent with HTTP protocol semantics (asynchronous request).
+This change is required to make the API consistent with the HTTP protocol semantics (asynchronous request).

 #### Implemented